Overview¶

 >>> from sarge import run, Capture >>> cmd = 'echo foo & (sleep 2; echo bar) & (sleep 1; echo baz)' >>> p = run(cmd, stdout=Capture(), async_=True) # returns immediately >>> p.close() # wait for completion >>> p.stdout.readline() 'foo\n' >>> p.stdout.readline() 'baz\n' >>> p.stdout.readline() 'bar\n' >>>

-commands ensure that the asynchronous echo
+Here, the sleep commands ensure that the asynchronous echo calls

-(after a delay of one second)
+occur in the order foo (no delay), baz (after a delay of one second)

-(after a delay of two seconds); the capturing works as expected.
+and bar (after a delay of two seconds); the capturing works as expected.

 Python version and platform compatibility¶